faisalamin77/organic-fruits/README.md

             -- DashboardModule
             -- PlaylistsModule
     - The base url is defined in the `environment` files
+    - support filtering and sorting in the grid

 ## Because of the restricted time, could not manage to do the following things which I would prefer if spend more time
     - I would have introduced the `Core` module and move the core funtionaly there such as `DataApiService` etc